-Any springs or springs used to move the robot or to attack must remotely charge and actuate its "jump" or "hop" under the power of the prototype.
+Any springs or springs used to move the robot or to attack must be remotely charged and powered by the power of the prototype.
 Under no circumstances may springs be charged outside of the combat area or test area.

-All springs, springs, flywheels, saws, discs or any other type of devices capable of continuing to operate by kinetic energy must be turned OFF IMMEDIATELY upon loss of power to your radio control..
+All springs, springs, flywheels, saws, discs or any other type of devices capable of continuing to function by kinetic energy must be turned OFF IMMEDIATELY upon loss of power in their radio control.